 Fork: Use the fork shape ( ) to represent a point where the flow execution chooses one of a few different paths (connectors) based on tests on the work object.
 At runtime, the system evaluates the conditions on each outgoing connector, starting with the connector assigned the highest likelihood.

 36. What is Access Group?

 Answer: Access Group controls the security basing on the job functions.
-It is instance of Data-Admin-Operator-AccessGroup.
-Various aspects that can be controlled through access group are default and available types of works( also called as work pools ) , Primary rulesets ( Access Control to rulesets), Assigned roles, Portal layout
+It is an instance of Data-Admin-Operator-AccessGroup.
+Various aspects that can be controlled through access group are the default and available types of works( also called as work pools), Primary rulesets ( Access Control to rulesets), Assigned roles, Portal layout

 37. when will we go for may start and authenticate?

-Answer: If calling an activity from any other activity may start check box is optional.if the activity getting called for the form submission then may start in need to be checked.
+Answer: If calling activity from any other activity may start checkbox is optional.if the activity getting called for the form submission then may start in need to be checked.

-Authentication is the process of determining the identity of user or requestor. proper authentication is required for the activity to get start for the corresponding operator.
-Activity will not triggered when the authentication is checked.
+Authentication is the process of determining the identity of a user or requestor. proper authentication is required for the activity to get started for the corresponding operator.
+Activity will not be triggered when the authentication is checked.

 39. What is a Work Group?
 What is the primary function of a Work Group from a business perspective?

 Answer: A workgroup is a logical collection of operators having a common supervisor i,e. a workgroup can identify a user who is a supervisor and a set of workers and workbaskets that report to that supervisor.
 (Company)